brugr9/brugr9.github.io/index.md

 ## Dream Simulation Lab

+**Modelling and Animation of 3D Objects for Use in a Dream-Like Virtual Environment**

+Experience of reality is highly flexible and unstable.
+This becomes apparent during the wake-sleep cycle when dreams appear real to us.
+To investigate alterations in the experience of reality and its underlying mechanism, a bizarre virtual environment is used to elicit altered experiences.
+Therefore, 3D objects and environments had to be created.

 * [UE Virtual Reality Project "Dream Simulation Lab"](DreamSimLab)
   <!-- * [Content Plugin "Virtual Learning Attendance VIRLA"](VIRLA) -->
   * [Code Plugin "Bizarre BZR"](BZR)